Brilliant Disguise: Video

 Like several other music videos from the Tunnel of Love album, including "Tunnel of Love", "One Step Up" and "Tougher Than the Rest", the video for "Brilliant Disguise" was directed by Meiert Avis.
 It was filmed on October 8, 1987 at Fort Hancock, Sandy Hook, New Jersey.

 The video of the song, shot in black and white, effectively reflects its emotions.
 The setting is the kitchen of a modest home, & the singer sits uncomfortably on the edge of a chair, facing the camera.
 He plays his guitar as he sings the lyrics about what it means to try to trust someone, looking straight into the camera, never flinching as it slowly pushes in, ending with an extreme close-up.
 This very personal performance can make it difficult to watch, but it effectively reflects the themes of the song.

 Although the studio recording of the music was used in this video, Bruce Springsteen sang the vocal live, a technique used in later Springsteen music videos including "Better Days", "Streets of Philadelphia", and "Lonesome Day".
-The video was later released on the VHS and DVD Video Anthology / 1978–88.
+The video was released on the VHS and DVD Video Anthology / 1978–88.